ddelcastillof/cv/README.md

-# cv
+# My curriculum vitae
-professional cv rederized.
-Includes publications exported in BibTeX format
+This is my professional CV rendered.
+Includes publications exported in BibTeX format.